 - in a delay of 4 months from the filing date (for correction, R612-24 CPIparagraph 3).

 If the error relates to the drawings, the description or the claims, the request for correction of errors will be welcomed only if the error is obvious and the correction is obvious (R612-36 CPI).

 No requirement as to the evidence of the error and its correction is necessary (R612-36 CPI).

 A royalty 52 € (Order of 24 April 2008 on procedural fees collected by the INPI, Annex) must be paid (R612-36 CPI).

 Chapter 2.
 Correction of Errors Concerning Patent Rights

 Section 2.1.
 Principle

-If an error is present concerning the name, the legal form, the address of the holder, the request for correction must be made by the registered owner (and therefore even after the issue) (R613-57 CPI).
+If an error is present concerning the name, legal form, address of the holder, the request for correction must be made by the registered holder (and therefore even after delivery) (R613-57 CPI).

-If the error concerns an act registered in the GNI, the corrections of material errors are requested by any person party to the act (eg contract of cession, R613-57 CPI).
+If the error concerns an act entered in the GNI, corrections of material errors are requested by any person party to the act (e.g. assignment contract, R613-57 CPI).

 A justification can be requested.